Arthur Steele (SOE agent): Betrayal and Imprisonment

-The MONK network organiser Charles Skepper was arrested with others on 23 or 24 March 1944 (dates vary with sources) in the apartment where he had been staying at 8 Rue Merentie with French friends, the Villevieille family, after betrayal by a French national (Bousquet) working for the Gestapo.
+The MONK network organiser Charles Skepper was arrested with others on 23 or 24 March 1944 (dates vary with sources) in the apartment where he had been staying at 8 Rue Mérentié with French friends, the Villevieille family, after betrayal by a French national (Bousquet) working for the Gestapo.
 The traitor was identified and executed after the war.
 Everybody at the apartment was taken away while Bousquet and the Gestapo made the place look as normal as possible so that they could wait and trap any members of Skepper's team who visited.
 On the next day Arthur Steele was arrested when he called to visit Skepper with their courier Eliane Plewman code name "Gaby" and several French members.
 No arrests happened other than of people coming to that address which indicates that even under torture no names were given away.

 At the Baumettes prison and at Gestapo headquarters in 425 Rue Paradis Marseille the Gestapo under agent Ernst Dunker tortured their three British captives by delivering very powerful electric shocks between the eyes and the results were so bad that when the British were seen by French prisoners they were almost unrecognisable.

-It is noted that SS-Obersturmführer Ernst Dunker (born 27 January 1912 in Halle) was tried post-war in France for his crimes and executed on 6 June 1950 in Marseille.
+SS-Obersturmführer Ernst Dunker (born 27 January 1912 in Halle) was tried post-war in France for his crimes and executed on 6 June 1950 in Marseille.